jlheater/test-project-123456/docs/ci-cd/pipeline-overview.md

 ## Architecture

 The CI/CD pipeline provides a template-based approach to building, testing, and deploying projects.
 It uses PROJECT_TYPE to determine the appropriate runner and environment, leveraging GitLab CI/CD with Docker executors for consistent environments.
+If you're migrating from language-specific jobs (.build-cpp, .build-python), see the [Migration Guide](../build-system/migration-guide.md).

 ```mermaid
 flowchart TD